 We do automated testing in Jenkins, and the Debricked tool is part of the job.
 If the tool detects a new vulnerability the job stops and we get a notification in our Slack channel.
 This allows us to quickly have a look and decide if it’s something we deal with now or later.

-The same thing goes for intake of new open source.
+The same thing goes for the intake of new open source.
 We do have a controlled process to only include license-compatible software with an acceptable security pedigree and community support.
-A full manual security analysis of a dependency, including transitive dependencies, is quite complex and time consuming, and Debricked really helps us do it quickly and efficiently.
+A full manual security analysis of a dependency, including transitive dependencies, is quite complex and time-consuming, and Debricked really helps us do it quickly and efficiently.

 Lastly, any fun things coming up that you want to mention?